cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
 The 'algorithm' field is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}).
 Algorithms with parameters are not supported except id-ecPublicKey with named curves and the RSA algorithms that use parameters = NULL.
 For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
 The 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
 This specification assume the BIT STRING has zero unused bits and the unused bits byte is omitted.
-Public keys of type id-ecPublicKey are are point compressed as defined in Section 2.3.3 of {{SECG}}.
+Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.
+Certificates where the id-ecPublicKey is point compressed are not not supported.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is encoded with an CBOR int followed by an optional CBOR byte string.
-If the arrau contains exacly one int, the array is omitted.
+If the array contains exacly one int, the array is omitted.
 Extensions are encodeded as specified in {{ext-encoding}}.
 The extensions mandated to be supported by {{RFC7925}} are given special treatment.

 * signatureValue.
 The 'signatureValue' BIT STRING value field is encoded as the CBOR byte string issuerSignatureValue.
-This specification assume the BIT STRING has zero are zero unused bits and the length of the CBOR byte string will therefore in general be at least one byte shorter than the lenght of the BIT STRING.
-ECDSA Signatures are compressed (padding and extra length fields which are present in the ASN.1 encoding are omitted) and are therefore much shorter.
-For natively signed CBOR certificates the signatureValue is calculated over the certificate CBOR sequence excluding the signatureValue.
+This specification assume the BIT STRING has zero unused bits and the unused bits byte is omitted.
+ECDSA signatures are given special treatment.
+For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the order of the curve.
+For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
+For natively signed CBOR certificates the signatureValue is calculated over the CBOR sequence TBSCertificate.

 In addition to the above fields present in X.509, the CBOR encoding introduces an additional field: